Abelhawk/DnD/readme.md

 ## Getting Started

 Nothing needs to be downloaded.
-Simply open and use the tools as needed.
+Simply open the site and use the tools as needed.

 ## Features